 Your first lease at a new home will usually be for 12 months.
 Toward the end of the first lease period, you will be asked to renew your lease.
 If you are renting with a subsidy, the landlord or the public housing agency will need to verify your income again and you will need to provide the same financial documentation that you provided when you first were approved for the rent subsidy.
 This process is called “recertification.”
 The property manager will probably contact you about three months before your lease ends so they can get your documentation and review it.
 Your monthly rent may be recalculated if you have a change in income or if the utility allowance has changed.
 Know that you will always pay 30% of your household income when you use an income-based rent subsidy.

 The landlord and/or the public housing agency will also want to inspect your unit.
 If the public housing agency does the inspection, they will be looking for things that need to be fixed by you and by your landlord.
-The landlord and public housing agency, when applicable, will also want to make sure that your unit is clean and free of debris that can be a health hazard.
+The public housing agency and landlord, when applicable, will also want to make sure that your unit is clean and free of debris that can be a health hazard.
 If you need help cleaning your unit before the inspection, you can include this in your person-centered plan.
 If you don’t have waiver services, you may want to ask for help from family or friends.